Anchorsify/Anchorsify.github.io/_projects/Doton.md

 Effects: This creates a wall 4 yards wide and 3 yards high that takes the hit from an attack.
 This wall absorbs 200 + 10* (Ninjutsu damage bonus) damage.
 If destroyed, any remaining damage carries on to you (in which case you cannot defend against it further) or whoever else you used this to protect (in which case, they can).
 As implied up there, this can be used to protect anyone in range.

-However, Earth Shore Return can't be used against melee attacks, attacks with the 'Ground' tag, or ranged attacks originating 5 yards or less away from who its meant to protect (Area of Effect attacks base this off of how far away the area's center is from someone).
+However, Earth Shore Return can't be used against melee attacks, attacks with the 'Ground' tag, or ranged attacks originating 5 yards or less away from who its meant to protect.
 After having all its HP depleted, or at the end of the IC it was used on, the wall crumbles into dirt and gravel.
 The wall takes +50% damage from Raiton, and half damage from Suiton.

 #### --( Doro Nami no Jutsu - Mud Wave Technique )--
 Your chakra being applied to your legs, you turn the ground below your feet into mud which you then stand upon, riding the wave at increased speeds as you flow across the battlefield.
 This is a good mode of transportation, and a good way to enhance an earth attack!